ComputhinkSG/Python_CT08_Student_Template_2026/Lesson Exercises/CT08_15/lesson15_guide.md

 *Think through the logic for each method, what will change?*

-## Tamagotchi Task 4: Handle Aging and Game Over
+## Task 4: Handle Aging and Game Over

 ### Add Aging and Winning/Losing Conditions